dleonhardt/framework/README.md

 ### Classes

-In the `/application/classes/` directory you will find a Class example file named `UserExample.php`.
-All Classes will need to go in this same directory.
-You may also remove the `UserExample.php` file if you do not need it for a reference when you're making your own Classes.
-If you would like to start a Class from scratch, you will need to do the following steps.
+In the `/application/classes/` directory you will find a class example file named `UserExample.php`.
+All classes will need to go in this same directory.
+You may also remove the `UserExample.php` file if you do not need it for a reference when you're making your own classes.
+If you would like to start a class from scratch, you will need to do the following steps.

 First, add the following namespace to the top of the page:

 `namespace Application\Classes;`

-After that, you will need to define the Class.
+After that, you will need to define the class.

 ```
 class **ClassNameGoesHere** {